PawelGambus/Rejestr_Cen_Nieruchomosci_Real_Estate_Prices_Poland/README.md

 # Adjust how many records to fetch
 df = fetch_transactions(count=100)

-# Adjust the bounding box (EPSG:2180) for a different city
+# Adjust the bounding box (EPSG:2180) for a different city.
+Disclaimer: this is still under development and targetting Real estates in Wroclaw might not work as expected
 WROCLAW_BBOX = "333000,514000,340000,521000,urn:ogc:def:crs:EPSG::2180"
 ```